NancyMeri/APCS-A/README.md

 Unit 2: Objects

-All of the Labs for this unit are in APCS Unit 2 Lab Exercises.pdf.
 Three of the labs have Tester Labs that must be run in the same project in order for the code to work.
 Additionally, I wrote AdventureLab.java, which is a program for the game hangman that might be helpful to take a look at.

 Unit 3: Conditionals